 - Learning, Creative and Social Skills

 There is a second survey, which is designed for postgraduate research (PGR) students (Masters by Research and PhD students).
-PGR StudentSurvey.ie runs every two years, with the next fieldwork period scheduled for spring 2023.
+PGR StudentSurvey.ie runs every two years, and took place in 2023 with the next fieldwork period scheduled for spring 2025.

-A total of 42,852 students responded to StudentSurvey.ie in February and March 2022, which represents a national response rate of 27.8%.
+A total of 39,403 students responded to StudentSurvey.ie 2023, which represents a national response rate of 25.7%.
 The average indicator score for each indicator is presented below.

 The reader is directed HERE for further information about how to interpret indicator scores.
 The key points to remember are a) indicator scores are scored out of a maximum of 60, b) indicator scores are NOT percentages and, c) due to the way they are calculated, it is not possible to compare indicator scores across different indicators, but d) it is possible to compare indicator scores for different groups within the same indicator.